-- The Davson-Danielli sandwich model of membrane structure: - Stated that the membrane was made up of a phospholipid bilayer sandwiched between two protein layers. - Was supported by electron microscope pictures of membranes.
+- Davson-Danielli's Sandwich Model of membrane structure (1935): - Stated that the membrane was made up of a phospholipid bilayer sandwiched between two protein layers. - Was supported by electron microscope pictures of membranes.

-In 1972, Singer and Nicolson: Proposed that membrane proteins are dispersed and individually inserted into the phospholipid bilayer.
+- Singer and Nicolson's Fluid Mosaic Model (1972): - Proposed that membrane proteins are dispersed and individually inserted into the phospholipid bilayer.

-• Freeze-fracture experimentation provided evidence for the Singer-Nicolson model of membrane structure (embedded proteins than spanned membrane).
+Freeze-fracture experimentation provided evidence for the Singer-Nicolson model of membrane structure (embedded proteins than spanned membrane).